 Tired of working away at a 9-to-5 job?
-Ever had dreams to turn your passion into a profitable side business?
+Ever had dreams to be your own boss?
 Perhaps starting a home-based business is right up your alley!

 As home-based businesses are becoming more popular in Singapore, you’ll need to know all the dos and don’ts.
 Here’s the ultimate guide on how to get started.

-Why do Singapore entrepreneurs want to start a home-based business?
+Singapore small business: Why start a home-based business?

 Starting a home-based business gives you an additional income stream working on what you love.
 If you succeed, you could even turn your side hustle into a full-time job.

 That means you get lots of flexibility and full control over your work-life balance.
 You could save the time and effort of going through rush-hour commutes, avoid messy office politics, and save on rental costs.

 Guidelines on starting a home-based business in Singapore

 Ideally, home-based businesses in Singapore should be started by homeowners running small-scale operations.
 Based on the Home Office (HO) Scheme, you’ll need to register either with the Urban Redevelopment Authority (URA) or Housing Development Board (HDB).